PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

       .. image:: /images/workflow_tutorial/workflow_sequence.png
          :width: 800

-    In this tutorial, you will walk through the steps to create the workflow skillet itself, but it is assumed that the individual skillets that the workflow calls are previously developed.
+    In this tutorial, you will walk through the steps to create the main workflow skillet.
+    It is assumed that the individual sub-skillets that the workflow calls are previously developed.
+    You can use developed skillets from the `Quickplay Solution's LIVEcommunity page`_; you can use GitHub submodules to incorporate developed skillets; or you can develop your own skillets.
     For information on developing other skillet types, please look through the tutorials under the **Tutorials** section.

+    .. _Quickplay Solution's LIVEcommunity page: https://live.paloaltonetworks.com/t5/quickplay-solutions/ct-p/Quickplay_Solutions

       ..
 NOTE::
             You can **NOT** call a workflow skillet inside of a workflow skillet.